 Drug utilization rules that affect your Part D coverage

 Medicare allows drug plan carriers to apply certain rules for safety reasons and also for cost containment.
 The most common utilization rules that you may run into are:

 - Quantity Limits – a restriction on how much medication you can purchase at one time or upon each refill.
 If your doctor prescribes more than the quantity limit, then the insurance company will need him to file an exception form to explain why more is needed.

 - Step Therapy – the plan requires you to try less expensive alternative medications that treat the same condition before they will consider covering the prescribed medication.
 If the alternative medication works, both you and the insurance company save money.
 If it doesn’t, your doctor to help you file a drug exception with your carrier to request coverage for the original medication prescribed.
-He will explain why you need the more expensive medication when less expensive alternatives are available.
+He will explain need to explain why you need the more expensive medication when less expensive alternatives are available.
 Often this requires that he show you have already tried less expensive alternatives that were not effective.

 ALL of these 3 types of restrictions occur throughout the formularies of every Part D drug plan in the market.
 They are especially common with pain medications, narcotics and opiates.
 If you take a significant amount of pain medication, be prepared that you will deal with his extra paperwork on regular basis no matter which drug plan you choose.

 People often think that changing from one drug plan to another will help.
 However, nearly all Part D carriers have restrictions on pain meds.
 You will encounter this no matter which plan you are on.
 The best you can do is to pick a carrier with the lowest overall annual anticipated spending.
 Then file the required exception forms to try to get as much approved as the plan will allow.